-- 3.3 The proposed terrace will cover the full dimensions of the flat roof, which is just 7.9 sqm and will be set back from the rear building line. - 3.4 The proposed terrace will consist of timber decking, with a 1.1m high privacy balustrade of frosted glass. - 3.5 The existing window which overlooks the flat roof will be replaced by a new framed glass entrance door. - 3.6 Access to the terrace will be DDA compliant ensuring ease of use for all members of staff and of the public.
+- 3.3 The proposed terrace will cover the full dimensions of the flat roof, which is 28 sqm. - 3.4 It will consist of timber decking, with a 1.8m high privacy balustrade of frosted glass delineating its perimeter.
+A 1.1m glass balustrade will be erected internally to protect the existing roof lights. - 3.5 The existing window which overlooks the flat roof will be replaced by a new framed glass entrance door. - 3.6 Access to the terrace will be DDA compliant ensuring ease of use for all members of staff and of the public.